Interstate 225: Route description

 I-225 is one of the three freeways that serves Aurora and is the only existing Interstate in Colorado that never runs concurrent with another highway in its entire length.
 The southern end of I-225 begins at an interchange with I-25, as a typical four-lane Interstate with a 65 mph limit.
 The road heads northeastward through southern Denver, and, after having exits with DTC Boulevard and Yosemite Street in Greenwood Village, the road becomes six lanes with an auxiliary lane in each direction, traversing the Denver–Greenwood Village city limits.
 With Cherry Creek State Park and Cherry Creek Reservoir on its eastside, the highway interchanges with SH 83 at the northern boundary of the park.
 Following the exit at SH 83, the freeway enters Aurora, where it turns northward, maintaining six throughlanes and auxiliary lanes at each exit, a 65 mph speed limit to its northern terminus at I-70, and has upgraded exits at Iliff Avenue, Mississippi Avenue, Alameda Avenue, and 6th Avenue (also signed as SH 30).
 After crossing Sand Creek, the freeway interchanges with Colfax Avenue (also signed as US 40, US 287, and I-70 Bus.), and then with 17th Place (serving the Anschutz Medical Campus).
 After the exit, I-225 enters Adams County, continuing through the city of Aurora.
-The route then crosses a railroad and continues north, where it interchanges with I-70.
+The route then crosses a Union Pacific Railroad line and the RTD A Line and continues north, where it interchanges with I-70.
 The northbound ramp to westbound I-70 reenters Denver, and the eastbound I-70 to southbound I-225 ramp originates in Denver but enters Aurora as it passes under westbound I-70 to southbound I-225 ramp.

 Like other state highways in Colorado, I-225 is maintained by the Colorado Department of Transportation (CDOT), an agency who is responsible for maintaining and constructing transportation infrastructure across Colorado.
 In 2014, the department's traffic surveys showed that I-225 serves approximately 71,500 vehicles per day between I-25 and Parker Road and 60,750 vehicles north of Parker Road going in and out of Aurora.
 All of I-225 is part of the National Highway System (NHS), a network of roads important to the country's economy, defense, and mobility.